OSUrobotics/palantir/README.md

 How to use:
 Two installation methods:

 1. Clone the github repository and add it to your catkin workspace.
-Once you perform a catkin_make and source, these packages overwrite the built-in ros_comm.
+Once you perform a catkin_make and source, these packages replace the built-in ros_comm.

-2. Add "deb https://github.com/OSUrobotics/palantir-release/raw/master/palantir-0.01/release/ ./" to your sources.list.
+2. (Note: This currently does not wire properly due to ROS_PACKAGE_PATH needing to be set.
+ROS_PACKAGE_PATH is overwritten during a source as of catkin.)
+Add "deb https://github.com/OSUrobotics/palantir-release/raw/master/palantir-0.01/release/ ./" to your sources.list.
 You can then sudo-apt install python-palantir.
 It installs palantir to /opt/ros/.
 In order to use this package, add "opt/ros" to your ROS_PACKAGE_PATH.
 Add this to your .bashrc for ease.

 Bugs and Ideas/Enhancement reporting: https://github.com/OSUrobotics/palantir/issues